xSawk/user-import-front-app/README.md

 ### **Frontend**

-Navigate to the project directory (frontend4system) and install dependencies using npm:
+Navigate to the project directory (user-import-front-app) and install dependencies using npm:
 ```sh
 npm ci
 ```